Crypto Tax India 2026 Guide: 30% + 1% TDS Explained

 - TDS deducted (as per Form 26AS)

 If you have multiple transactions, aggregate them by financial year.
-Many exchanges provide a tax report (e.g., CoinDCX tax statement).
-For transactions on international exchanges (Binance, etc.) or P2P, you must self‑compute and report.
-Failure to report VDA income can lead to a penalty of 50% to 200% of the tax due, plus interest under sections 234A, 234B, 234C.
-Therefore, even if you made a loss, file ITR and report the loss (even though it cannot be set off, reporting establishes a record).
-Use INDwallet’s Tax Regime Simulator to compare old vs new regime impact on your overall tax if you have other income.
+Many Indian exchanges now provide a tax report or P&L statement.
+For transactions on international exchanges or P2P, you must self‑compute and report.
+Failure to report VDA income can lead to a penalty of 50% to 200% of the tax due, plus interest under sections 234A, 234B, and 234C.
+Therefore, even if you made a loss, it is advisable to file the ITR and report the loss — this establishes a record and may help in case of future scrutiny.
+Use INDwallet’s Tax Regime Simulator to compare old vs new regime impact when you have crypto income alongside salary or business income.

 5. Common Mistakes and Penalties to Avoid